DataDog/documentation/content/en/developers/marketplace/_index.md

 ### Review the example pull request

-While the process for building a data integration is identical in the [`integrations-extras`][12] and [`marketplace`][13] repositories, a Marketplace offering requires additional files and information such as pricing plans.
+While the process for building an integration is identical in the [`integrations-extras`][12] and [`marketplace`][13] repositories, a Marketplace offering requires additional files and information such as pricing plans.

 ### Request access to Marketplace